danilopolicarpos/Appium-java/README.md

 #QA Mobile

-QA Mobile is made with Appium.
+Project Appium maven with cucumber for Android and iOS

-## Components
+## Requirements

 * Java 8
 * Appium 1.8.1